Catalina Pérez Salinas

 Catalina Ilona Io Pérez Salinas (born 1990) is a Chilean lawyer, politician, and activist.
-She currently serves as a member of the Chamber of Deputies of Chile, representing the Antofagasta Region for the 2022–2026 term, and from January 2019 to June 2021 was president of the Democratic Revolution party.
+She currently serves as a member of the Chamber of Deputies of Chile, representing the District 3 for the 2022–2026 term, and from January 2019 to June 2021 was president of the Democratic Revolution party.

 Biography

 Catalina Pérez Salinas was born in 1990 in Malmö, Sweden, to Ricardo Pérez Miranda and María Ángela Salinas Meza, who were exiled by the military dictatorship.
 Her family returned to Chile in 1994, settling in the city of Antofagasta.

 She attended primary and secondary school from 1997 to 2006 at the Liceo Experimental Artístico in Antofagasta, and she completed her studies in 2007–2008 at the Colegio Academia Tarapacá in Iquique.
 During the 2006 student protests in Chile, she served as coordinator of secondary students for Antofagasta and one of the movement's regional spokespeople.

 She then enrolled as a law student at Catholic University of the North, graduating as a lawyer in 2017.
 While at Catholic University of the North, she participated in the 2011–2013 Chilean student protests, representing the university's Faculty of Humanities.
 She later became the school's Student Center president.